 - Remove Wheels and Store Indoors

 - Use Breathable Car Cover

-That’s the hit list that works for me, I haven’t had any major problems.
-In the spring I refit the battery and fire them up.
+That hit list works for me; I haven’t had any major problems.
+In the spring, I refit the battery and fire them up.
 I have a few other tips for you, and I’ll give you a list of the products I like best for storing your car outside.

 Oil & Filter

 Change the oil and filter, old oil will contain moisture, and you don’t want that in your engine over winter.
 The oil type will be marked on your oil cap, quantities vary, of course, but the average-size engine (2000cc) will take about a gallon of oil.

 When changing the oil filter, smear the seal with fresh oil and tighten it by hand only.
 If your oil bung has a crush washer, go ahead and change it, the parts store will have one to suit.

 Getting rid of the waste oil and filter can be a problem; log on to www.earth911.com for a local disposal center.

 Check your coolant level, but you’ll also need to check its strength, get this wrong, and you could be looking for a new motor.
 You’ll need to invest in a tool to check the actual strength of the antifreeze or just change it out if you haven’t in the previous three years.

 I use a Refractometer, it can test coolant strength and battery electrolyte, so it is a flexible bit of kit and simple, so unless I drive across it, I’ll have it for years.